fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

 One big challenge in data science is actually organizing and reusing the code across multiple projects.
 Imaging that you have a general data wrangling procedure that loosely applies to all your projects but with some custom variants.

-Obviously one way you can reuse your code is by copying and pasting functions or scripts that are relatively generic from one project to another and then refactor.
-This is a very quick and effective way to get your job done; however, you may get confused over time with code accumulation and get blinded by the subtle differences in each project.
-Also if you found a bug in one place, you have to fix it in multiple places, which is a pain.
+Obviously one way you can reuse your code is simply by copying and pasting functions or scripts that are relatively generic from one project to another and then refactor accordingly.
+This is a very quick and effective way to get the job done; however, you will get confused over time with code accumulation and puzzled by the subtle differences in each project.
+Also if you found a bug in one place, you have to fix it in multiple places, which is quite a pain.

- The S3 approach to organize a situation like this is fairly straight forward:
+ The S3 approach to handle a situation like this is fairly straight forward:

 1. make an s3 object that defines your project, note that an s3 object is simply list with attributes: